 A few weeks ago, former Minnesota Governor Al Quie said to a small room that the climate issue requires the same approach he believes should drive all public service, and he expressed that approach in three simple ideas: Radical integrity, creative collaboration, and no excuses.
 It struck some of us as the most clear-headed, forthright, and appropriate way to talk about how to solve big problems and be of service in the world.
 With the Governor’s permission, we adapted it to be the theme of the Minneapolis 2015 Climate Action: Last Stop Before Paris.

-The pessimist argues: most things don’t work out in an ideal way, and entropy is the way of all systems, so … Continue reading Optimism: Valuing Success Honestly
+The pessimist argues: most things don’t work out in an ideal way, and entropy is the way of all systems, so to be realistic, let’s err on the side of lower ambition.
+Pessimism, which often calls itself “realism”, is a claim to prophetic vision.
+The pessimist becomes invested in the reliability of negative prophecy.
+So the … Continue reading Optimism: Valuing Success Honestly

 Lake Superior is the largest body of fresh water in the world, by surface area, unless you count Lakes Huron and Michigan as one lake, because they are connected by an open flow of water 5 miles across.
 Where we draw boundaries determines how we rank the objects of our experience and exploration.
 On my first visit to Lake Superior, I had the privilege of being with two friends, who have redefined boundaries in ways that bring benefit to the wider world.
 Paul is a brilliant convener of friends and citizens, who brings people together, with a unique confidence in their ability to find each other’s virtues and build on them, together.
 David is a sailor and Arctic explorer, whose voyages have taken him through the Northwest Passage, in both directions, and around the Americas, fully 28,000 miles in one trip.
 Our time together in Minnesota reminded me that we are always at the edge of our prior experience; we are always exploring.
 We tend to think of our lives as bounded by known quantities, by economic limitations, political prescriptions, and the strict definitions our choices subject us to.
 We often fail to see how we can transcend systemic limitations.
 So, it becomes important to think about how our experience is exploration, and how our way of thinking about possibility matters.

 [ The Note for March 2015 ] We need non-expert voices in the room.
-No individual expert knows everything, many … Continue reading Disruptive Optimism for Serious Change
+No individual expert knows everything, many decision-makers are themselves non-experts, and considering stakeholders’ voices leads to more legitimate, relevant and viable policy outcomes.
+Significant improvements in the prevailing condition require disruption of the status quo.
+The status quo implicitly extends from … Continue reading Disruptive Optimism for Serious Change

 [ The Note for May 2014 ]